fkaduk/kobodeck/README.md

 and wait or retrigger kobodeck by switching device wifi off and on again.
 The same works for removing favourites.

+**Note:** For downloading large sets of articles, increase time to sleep in
+`Settings > Energy savings and privacy > Automatically go to sleep after`

 ## prerequisites

 - a running [hosted](https://readeck.com) or